9 Apr 2006

 In general I very much like Jane Aiken Hodge's novels.
 They tend to be either modern or historical, with some excitement and suspense but no gore.
 There is usually an underlying romance too.

 I was a bit disappointed by this one, however.
 It's set in Napoleon's time, with political intrigue threading through the plot.
-But much of the conversation seemed too modern to be believable.
+But much of the conversation seems too modern to be believable.
 Maybe I've been spoilt by Georgette Heyer's writiing, but I'm sure that Jane Aiken Hodge has written far more authentic historical novels.
-Perhaps this was an early one.
+Perhaps this was one of her earlier ones.

-There's quite a bit of excitement, and the plot itself was well-planned, if complex.
-Unfortunately I felt there were rather too many loose ends - such as suspicious people introduced, who were never really followed up.
-The characters, quite apart from not fitting into the historical context, were distinct but not really sympathetic, and the ending was rather contrived and sudden.
+There's quite a bit of excitement, and the plot itself is well-planned, if complex.
+Unfortunately I felt there were rather too many loose ends - such as suspicious people introduced, who are never really followed up.
+The characters, quite apart from not fitting into the historical context, are distinct but not really sympathetic.
+Then I felt that the ending was rather contrived and sudden.

 No comments: